Jim McDermott: Early political career

 In 1970, McDermott made his first run for public office and was elected to the Washington state legislature as a representative from the 43rd District.
-He did not seek re-election in 1972 but instead ran for Governor of Washington losing the primary to former Governor Albert Rosellini, who was seeking a return to the Governorship after losing a third term bid in 1964.
+He did not seek re-election in 1972 but instead ran for Governor of Washington losing the primary to former governor Albert Rosellini, who was seeking a return to the governorship after losing a third term bid in 1964.
 Rosellini would lose that fall.
-In 1974, he ran for the state senate, and subsequently was re-elected three times, to three successive two year terms.
+In 1974, he ran for the state senate, and subsequently was re-elected three times, to three successive two-year terms.
 During this time, he crafted and sponsored legislation that would eventually be called the Washington State Basic Health Plan, the first such state program in the country, which offers health insurance to the unemployed and the working poor.

-In 1980, while still a state Senator, he saw a chance to take on incumbent Governor Dixy Lee Ray in the Democratic primary for Governor as she sought re-election.
-Ray was also nothing if not blunt.
-Her unique personality generated a myriad of conflicting descriptions—from brash and abrasive to courageous and heroic.
-Ray's four-year term was turbulent and always controversial.
-She fought frequently with the legislature and congressional delegation.
-She once called the state's popular senior senator, Warren Magnuson, a "dictator."
-Congressman Norman Dicks called her politics "bush."
-State lawmakers rejected some of her political appointments and often summarily shipped back her proposal legislation without even putting it on the calendar.
-Washington voters closely identified with Ray's independent no-nonsense approach to being pro-life as well as pro-2nd Amendment.
-Supporters said they admired her guts.
-But independence began to be seen as stubbornness, and as the recession carved away at the state's timber and housing industries, voters grew less tolerant.
-When Mount St. Helens erupted in May, Ray embarrassed U.S. Senator Warren Magnuson (a political giant) in front of President Jimmy Carter by brusquely telling the president, spelling it out, that the state needed "M-O-N-E-Y," and needed it quick.
-But Magnuson got the last word by endorsing McDermott and got the leaders of the Washington State AFL–CIO to endorse and actively campaign for McDermott.
-He was successful in the primary, upsetting an incumbent Governor by a 57–42% landslide, but lost the general election to Republican John Spellman in the year of the Republican Ronald Reagan landslide.
-McDermott would lose 57–43% while Magnuson would lose in a shocking narrow upset to Washington Attorney General Slade Gorton.